 - Use a stain-blocking primer and prime all bare surfaces.

 Ways to Remove Paint from Wood: Heat Gun

 If you want to avoid the use of chemicals and have a lot of time to devote to your project, try a heat gun to remove the paint.

 Watch this video to see why Family Handyman experts prefer the Wagner Furno 500.

 Another highly-rated option is the Milwaukee 11.6-Amp 120-Volt Dual Temperature Heat Gun.
 One Home Depot reviewer said, “Worked excellently!
 I removed 61 years of paint and varnish in one swoop without burning any wood.”

 Ways to Remove Paint from Wood: Pressure Washer

 Painting a house is a daunting task.
 Especially an older wood home.
 A project that huge is best started with a pressure washer.
 If you’ve never used a pressure washer before, read up on some basic instructions on how to use a pressure washer.
 Once you feel comfortable with the basics, educate yourself with how to pressure wash a house.
-And, if you think you want to purchase your own, read these tips and reviews from Family Handyman experts.

 Ways to Remove Paint from Wood: The Metabo Effect